Onorable-e/Customer-churn/README.md

 # Dataset Overview
 The dataset contains information on 10,000 bank customers over six months.
 Each entry contains essential information like CustomerID, CreditScore, Geography, Gender, Tenure, Balance, and more.

+# Data Dictionary
+- CustomerId: Each customer has a specific identification called a CustomerId.
+- Surname: This serves as the client's last name.
+It is a categorical variable.
+- Credit Score: This is the customer's credit score, which measures their creditworthiness numerically.
+Since a customer with a better credit score is less likely to quit the bank, a higher credit score often implies a lower credit risk and can affect customer turnover.
+- Geography: This feature indicates the country of residence of the customer.
+- Gender: This feature represents the gender of the customer and can be either Male or Female.
+- Age: The customer's age, in years.
+- Tenure: The number of years that the consumer has been a bank client is shown by this characteristic.
+- Balance: The balance shows how much money is in their bank account.
+- NumOfProducts: This feature shows how many distinct banking products the client has with the bank.
+It accepts values between 1 and 4.
+- HasCrCard: This variable indicates if the client has a credit card on file with the bank.
+The binary variable has the values 0 for "No" and 1 for "Yes."
+- IsActiveMember: This feature indicates if the consumer is an active bank member.
+It's a binary variable once more, with 0 denoting "No" and 1 denoting "Yes."
+- EstimatedSalary: This field contains data about the client's earnings.
+- Churned: This variable tells us whether or not the consumer left (churned).
+The variable is binary, with 0 denoting "No" (the consumer stayed) and 1 denoting "Yes" (the customer left or "churned").

 Data Source: [Hotel Dataset](https://www.kaggle.com/code/kmalit/bank-customer-churn-prediction/data)

 # Project Objective